-The next significant contributions to motivating the Bradley-Terry model came from \citet{henery1986interpretation} and \citet{joe1988majorization} in identifying the model as the result of maximising an objective function subject to a suitable constraint.
+The next significant contributions to motivating the Bradley--Terry model came from \citet{henery1986interpretation} and \citet{joe1988majorization} in identifying the model as the result of maximizing an objective function subject to a suitable constraint.
 The later work \citep{joe1988majorization} seems to have been unaware of \citet{henery1986interpretation}, but provides a more complete presentation.
-As well as considering the Bradley-Terry model as a maximum entropy model and noting its relationship to an appropriate sufficient statistic, \citet{joe1988majorization} also explicitly notes the link to a maximum likelihood derivation.
+As well as considering the Bradley--Terry model as a maximum entropy model and noting its relationship to an appropriate sufficient statistic, \citet{joe1988majorization} also explicitly notes the link to a maximum likelihood derivation.
 A number of motivations in this paper are based on game-style scenarios.
 Perhaps the most interesting paper related to this also comes from this period \citep{stern1990continuum}.
-In the context of the purpose of this work, \citet{mccullagh1993models} provides a particularly pertinent contribution at the end of this period, demonstrating how the Bradley-Terry model can be motivated from a geometric perspective, as well as how, under certain conditions, it is essentially equivalent to two other well-known models for permutations and from directional statistics respectively.
+In the context of the purpose of this work, \citet{mccullagh1993models} provides a particularly pertinent contribution at the end of this period, demonstrating how the Bradley--Terry model can be motivated from a geometric perspective, as well as how, under certain conditions, it is essentially equivalent to two other well-known models for permutations and from directional statistics respectively.

-More recently \citet{slutzki2006scoring}, \citet{negahban2012iterative}, \citet{maystre2015fast} and \citet{selby2020citation} provide more detailed accounts of the link between the Bradley-Terry model and the limiting distribution of a Markov Chain, and thereby to an undamped PageRank.
+More recently \citet{slutzki2006scoring}, \citet{negahban2012iterative}, \citet{maystre2015fast} and \citet{selby2020citation} provide more detailed accounts of the link between the Bradley--Terry model and the limiting distribution of a Markov Chain, and thereby to an undamped \PageRank.
 The Social Choice literature provides an interesting perspective on this relationship, building on the approach of \citet{rubinstein1980ranking} to provide axiomatic justifications for ranking methods. \citet{slutzki2006scoring} is perhaps the most notable example in the present context.